-The accompanying unaudited consolidated financial statements have been prepared by Pure Cycle Corporation (Company or Pure Cycle) and include all adjustments that are, in the opinion of management, necessary to present fairly the financial position, results of operations and cash flows of the Company as of and for the three and nine months ended May 31, 2023 and 2022.
-The August 31, 2022 balance sheet was derived from the Company's audited consolidated financial statements.
+The accompanying unaudited consolidated financial statements have been prepared by Pure Cycle Corporation (Company or Pure Cycle) and include all adjustments that are of a normal recurring nature and are in the opinion of management, necessary to present fairly the financial position, results of operations and cash flows of the Company as of and for the three months ended November 30, 2023 and 2022.
+The August 31, 2023 balance sheet was derived from the Company's audited consolidated financial statements.

 Certain information and footnote disclosures normally included in financial statements prepared in accordance with accounting principles generally accepted in the United States of America (GAAP) have been condensed or omitted.
-It is suggested the accompanying consolidated financial statements and notes be read in conjunction with the consolidated financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the year ended August 31, 2022 (2022 Annual Report) filed with the Securities and Exchange Commission (SEC) on November 14, 2022.
+It is suggested the accompanying consolidated financial statements and notes be read in conjunction with the consolidated financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the year ended August 31, 2023 (2023 Annual Report) filed with the Securities and Exchange Commission (SEC) on November 15, 2023.
 The results of operations for interim periods presented are not necessarily indicative of the operating results expected for the full fiscal year.